sbates/sbates.github.io/source/_posts/2013-04-04-devops-consulting-why-i-don-slash-t.markdown

  But as I see tool companies and recruiters slapping devops across everything and large companies begging for the devops panacea, I become less and less inclined to talk about devops and the hipster goth in me is damned if she's going to cash in on all the quick bucks of devops consulting.

-#### devops Consulting - Why I Don't
+#### Devops Consulting - Why I Don't
 Last year I had a company try to hire me as a devops consultant, but the very idea made me shudder.
 It felt utterly pretentious even though they had the best of intentions and were knowledgeable about devops.
 My business card says Devops Enthusiast.
 That's it.
 I love it and I try to live it every day I walk into an office, whether it's my home office, a client office or any other place with people in it.

 But my business card will never say Devops Consultant.
 Why not?

-*devops Isn't a Deliverable* - When I get done with you, you don't have a devops.
+*Devops Isn't a Deliverable* - When I get done with you, you don't have a devops.
 It's possible that the things we're working on will bring you closer to a lifestyle and culture that is devops.
 And that's super.
 Working at scale demands extraordinary feats of technical prowess, but it also demands empathy and trust, key components of devops culture.
 I expect this to be a natural byproduct of my tenure, not the thing I craft.

 *Consultants Have No Moral Authority* - This is the classic water and horse thing.
 You can hire someone to tell you how to do devops, but unless everyone is signed on and excited, it's going to be the consultant and the person who hired the consultant drinking from the trough and a bunch of other horses standing around dehydrating.
 I have no desire to earn a living doing this.